-Independent Scholarship & Creative Activities Presentations (ISCAP) Day is the opportunity for students to celebrate their research accomplishments by sharing their hard work and creativity with an audience of friends, family, and the entire Rider Community.
+Independent Scholarship & Creative Activities Presentations (ISCAP) Day is the opportunity for students to celebrate their academic accomplishments by sharing their hard work and creativity with an audience of friends, family, and the entire Rider Community.
 It is also meant as a forum for members of the Rider community—both faculty and students—to come together in an interdisciplinary dialogue inspired by students’ creative projects.
 This is an invaluable opportunity to discover and learn about all the engaging, cutting-edge research and innovative activities that are being pursued on the Lawrenceville and Princeton campuses.

 When is ISCAP Day?

-How Do I Particiapte?
+How Do I Participate?